YanShuai-Dilato/Selenium_on_pgb/README.md

 Testing_on_Phonegap_Build
 ===============
-The project automates the I18N testing on PhonegapBuild website, using rspec, with Selenium::Webdriver(http://rubygems.org/gems/selenium-webdriver)
+The project automates the I18N testing on PhonegapBuild website, using RSpec, with Selenium::Webdriver

 ### Requirement:

 - git
 - ruby
 - rspec
 - selenium-webdriver
 - rake
 - rest-client